arduino/ArduinoCore-samd/variants/Generic_D11C14A/README.md

 are used for onboard functions and not broken out).
 PIO_NOT_A_PIN entries must be added for pins that are used for other purposes or for pins that do not exist (especially the D11), so some FLASH space may be wasted.
 For an example of both types, see variant.cpp from the MT-D11 variant.
-The MT-D21J combines both methods, using the actual port pin designators from both PORTA and PORTB for arduino numbers 0-31 (ie: B1=1, A2=2), then using arduino numbering only above 31.
+The Xeno combines both methods, using the actual port pin designators from both PORTA and PORTB for arduino numbers 0-31 (ie: B1=1, A2=2), then using arduino numbering only above 31.
 For 0-31 only one pin from PORTA or PORTB can be used, leaving the other pin for some number above 31.